 He has won various accolades for his work in the fields of sustainability, corporate social responsibility and innovation, and speaks at events all over the world.
 John's latest book, The Breakthrough Challenge, is co-authored with former PUMA CEO, now co-Founder of the B Team, Jochen Zeitz and will be published by Jossey-Bass in September.

-Respected and relied on by journalists, bloggers, business leaders and academics around the world, 3BL CSRwire is a dedicated, real-time source for major news and updates from within the worlds of ESG, corporate social responsibility and sustainability.
+Trusted since 1999, 3BL CSRwire is a dedicated, real-time source for major news and updates pertaining to corporate social responsibility and sustainability.
+CSRwire is part of the 3BL network.